-- (a) a new Two-Family Dwelling on a site less than 668 m; or - (b) a new One-Family Dwelling with a Secondary Suite the registered owner shall execute a covenant which must be registered against the title of the property that prohibits registration of a strata plan.
+- a new Two-Family Dwelling on a site less than 668 m2; (a) - a new One-Family Dwelling with a Secondary Suite; (b) - a new One-Family Dwelling with a new Laneway House; or (c) - a new One-Family Dwelling with a Secondary Suite and a new Laneway House.

+the registered owner shall execute a covenant which must be registered against the title of the property that prohibits registration of a strata plan.
 The city will release the covenant, on the owner's request, not less than 12 months after issuance of the occupancy permit.